MihneaTs1/younihack/README.md

 ---

+## 🤝 Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repo
+2. Create your feature branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin feature/YourFeature`)
+5. Open a pull request

+---

+## 📄 License

+This project is licensed under the MIT License.

+---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).